dentarg/auth0-blog/_posts/2017-11-30-aws-reinvent-day-3-recap.markdown

 ## Summary

 Day three of AWS re:Invent 2017 was very eventful.
 Andy's keynote has set the tone for the rest of the conference and that tone is "everything is everything."
 AWS wants to give you the best infrastructure to build and deploy your applications.
-Currently the number of services offered by AWS is approcahing 4,000!
+Currently the number of services offered by AWS is approaching 4,000!
 I can't wait to see what tomorrow has in store for us.

 Previous recaps: